CriticalCareClub/Kompendium/Text/999-Appendix/Literatur/index.md

   DOI: [10.1055/s-0029-1238282](https://doi.org/10.1055/s-0029-1238282)

   > Zur Verhinderung von Folgeschäden sollten kontaminierte tiefe Wunden an der Hand operativ debridiert und nicht mit dem Antiseptikum Octenisept® gespült werden.
 Octensept® scheint in nicht abgegrenztem Gewebe® irritativ-toxisch zu wirken.
 Durch langsamen Abbau verbleibt es lange im Interstitium.

+🗎 Ibanez 2017
+: **2017 ESC Guidelines for the management of acute myocardial infarction in patients presenting with ST-segment elevation: The Task Force for the management of acute myocardial infarction in patients presenting with ST-segment elevation of the European Society of Cardiology (ESC).** by Ibanez, B.; James, S.; Agewall, S. et al.
+  European heart journal, 2017.
+  DOI: 10.1093/eurheartj/ehx393

+🗎 Ibanez 2018
+: **2017 ESC Guidelines for the management of acute myocardial infarction in patients presenting with ST-segment elevation: The Task Force for the management of acute myocardial infarction in patients presenting with ST-segment elevation of the European Society of Cardiology (ESC).** by Ibanez, B.; James, S. et al.
+  European heart journal, 2018, 39, 119-177.

 🗎 IBCC
 : **The Internet Book of Critical Care (IBCC).**